domen-jersek/PoKeys_HomeAssistant_plugin/README.md

 - Copy the custom_components folder into your HA config folder
 - Restart HomeAssistant
 - After restart you can now add your pokeys device to the file configuration.yaml
-- An example of the pokeys configuration inside configuration.yaml:
+### An example of the pokeys configuration inside configuration.yaml

 ```
-#pokeys configuration example
 pokeys:
   sensors_interval: 6 #[optional]how often sensors will update(seconds)(default is 5)
   binary_sensors_interval: 2 #[optional]how often binary_sensors will update(seconds)(default is 1)